ailiushin/group5_repo/README.md

 ![Crimes_per_District](https://user-images.githubusercontent.com/100001858/164586912-6fa10105-ab05-483e-8c5b-99eaec1b95da.png)

 ## Conclusion (Ryan)
 In conclusion, we found out some interesting information about crime in the city of Chicago.
 We learned that often crimes committed and reported to police don't lead to arrest.
 The district with the highest crime totals for the past three years was Jefferson Park.
 Crime is often committed during the day and not only during the cover of night.
 Theft and Battery are the most frequently committed types of crime.
-Finally, Crime actually decreased each year from 2019 to 2021, so the state of crime in Chicago has better over the past two years.
+Finally, crime actually decreased each year from 2019 to 2021, so the state of crime in Chicago has better over the past two years.